 Institute of Zoology, the Chinese Academy of Sciences

 Chabot, Christopher C. and Watson, Winsor H. III, "Circatidal rhythms of locomotion in the American horseshoe crab Limulus polyphemus: Underlying mechanisms and cues that influence them" (2010).
-Biological Sciences Scholarship.
+Current Zoology.
 11.

 © 2010 Current Zoology